cda-tum/mqt-qmap/docs/source/library/MappingResults.rst

     .. autoattribute:: MappingResults.wcnf

-If :code:`Method::Heuristic` is used, some benchmark information is provided for the whole circuit
+If heuristic mapping is used and :code:`debug` is set to :code:`true`, some benchmark information is provided for the whole circuit

     .. autoattribute:: MappingResults.heuristic_benchmark